 - Provide an answer that the interviewer won’t see in your resume.

 - Talk about your accomplishments and skills.

-I believe I made the right choice because our classes, such as Communication and Mass Communication, Writing for Media, Public Relations and Lifestyle, and Travel Journalism, to name a few, have helped me enhance my writing and research skills.
+This was the right choice of mine because our classes, such as Communication and Mass Communication, Writing for Media, Public Relations and Lifestyle, and Travel Journalism, to name a few, have helped me enhance my writing and research skills.